opencog/benchmark/query-link/README.md

 it was derived from.
 As a "real-world" benchmark, it should represent "real-world" results that users can expect to get.

+A diary of results can be found in `diary.txt`.

 ==Running the benchmark

 Do this: